 American patients who pay about $12,400 for in vitro fertilisation, a procedure that helps a woman become pregnant, can expect to pay a third of that in South Africa.

 It is for this reason that the number of African medical tourists going to South Africa.
 While medical tourism will continue as people shop around for prices and countries vie to improve their offerings, solving the health system challenges in Africa will likely reduce the amount spent on medical tourism.
 In turn, savings from medical tourism can be used to finance or subsidise health insurance for the poor.

 Going forward, Africa should create regional and national medical hubs, as well as tap into pharmaceutical markets in order to produce and distribute generic drugs that will reduce dependence on overseas countries for medical treatment.
 Though offshore health care comes with many benefits, critics say it is not sustainable and it does not necessarily help African economies.

-A platform introduced to address and recognise some of the above facts and opinions is the first ever Pan-African Health Tourism Congress to be held this year on June 8th and 9th at the City of uMhlathuze in KZN, South Africa.
+A platform introduced to address and recognise some of the above facts and opinions is the first ever Pan-African Health Tourism Congress to be held on June 8th and 9th 2017 at the City of uMhlathuze in KZN, South Africa.

 For more information on the congress contact Ms Ashley Santos on 011 436-9014 alternatively or Email email@example.com.